teerjk/VarSifter/wiki/User_Guide.md

 ## Downloads

-VarSifter is available from the [download link](https://bitbucket.org/teerjk/varsifter/downloads) (should be on left side of the screen.)
+VarSifter is available from the [download link](https://github.com/teerjk/VarSifter/releases).

 ## Requirements